Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 Detail
 ~~~~~~

-Godot allows using secondary albedo and normal maps to generate a detail
+Pandemonium allows using secondary albedo and normal maps to generate a detail
 texture, which can be blended in many ways.
 By combining this with secondary
 UV or triplanar modes, many interesting textures can be achieved.